rmdth/auto-claim-mudae-self-bot/README.md

 - Claims wishlist characters and given ones.
 - Claims by series.
-- Claims kakera.
+- Claims kakera with desired colors.
 - Claims with given delay.
-- Auto claim if its last hour claim.
+- Auto claim if its on given last seconds.
 - Checks if dk and rt are available to use them.
+- Gets $tu information on setup
 - Reconnects.

 ## Cool things to add

+- Adjust claim kakera cost for characters with 10+ keys.
 - Adjust to different restart claims.
 Currently I dont know how does the 120 minute claim works to make it.
 - Currently is made for kakera value efficiency.
 It would be cool to use rt only for wished ones or have different modes if there are any.
-- Choose which kakera color you wanna claim.
-- Adjust claim kakera cost for characters with 10+ keys.
-- No need to provide the $ku and $rtu information aswell as the availability of claim and rt to settings and get them at setup.
 - Tests.

-- Maybe Inherit from the discord.TextChannel or the actual Abstract Class to Channel, to add prefix so it doesn't get passed as another parameter
+- Maybe Inherit from the discord.TextChannel or the actual Abstract Class to Channel, so when it takes a channel as a parameter it can be a channel object you don't have to provide prefix, minute_reset and those stuff.

 ## Known Issues